-Pedals & Effects At The Music Zoo
+Pedals & Effects For Sale at The Music Zoo

 Every player looks for new sources of inspiration, and more often than not, it's found in a guitar pedal!
 The Music Zoo's vast selection of guitar and bass pedals and effects will help you complete your pedal board.
 Whether you're just looking for a simple Boss or Dunlop classic or a boutique hand-built effect that will set your tone apart from the others, we're the destination with the best mix of the unique and the everyday must-haves.
 Buy your next pedal online at The Music Zoo or visit our New York showroom to shop today - we're an authorized dealer for all your favorite pedal brands!